nengoxx/ai-stuff/README.md

 * Exllama can fit up to 11b models with 8k context on 12GB.
 Supports multiple GPU configurations and it’s pretty fast.
 It can also run 13b models with low quantization and low context.
 * Llama.cpp can fit bigger models if layers of the LLM are offloaded to RAM but the inference speed takes a big hit.
 Anything beyond 30b is probably not feasible on a 12GB GPU.
 You’ll have to play around with the amount of layers offloaded as it depends on the context size too.

-For Stable Diffusion 8-12 GB is advised, heavily depending on batch size/image size.
-There are ways to lower the VRAM requirements but you need specific ways to generate images in small chunks.
+For Stable Diffusion 6-12 GB is advised, heavily depending on batch size/image size.
+There are ways to lower the VRAM requirements but you need the forge-webui version or specific ways to generate images in small chunks.

 For text2speech with XTTSv2 you only need around 3.5-5GB VRAM.
 Altho you can use RAM and the intel deepspeed library, the inference will take around 2-3 times.